Malaysian cultural diversity

 Cultural Frequently Asked Questions

-How should I dress to respect customs?
+How should I dress to respect local customs?

-Is it impolite to refuse food?
+Is it rude to refuse food?

 Can I touch a child's head?

-What hand gestures should I avoid?
+Which hand gestures should I avoid?

 Is punctuality important?